kazurayam/TestClosure/README.md

 >*Open browser, navigate to URL, take screenshot, save image to file, close browser*.

+Everytime we navite to a new URL, we are forced to wait a few seconds until a new page is responded.
+This wait makes our sequential processing very slow.

 If I can process these 6000 pages with 8 threads, then the job will be done in 17 hours / 8 threads = 2.2 hours.

 But how can I do multi-threading in a Test Case of Katalon Studio?